Traditional Irish music is a full body experience: the upbeat tempos compel you to

 You can expect a bit of dancing at seisúns, too.
 People clap along to the beat as dancers twirl and skip around.
-You should never be afraid to join in.
-No one minds if you don't know the steps.
+Don't be afraid to join in, no one minds if you don't know the steps.
 And before you know it, you'll be a jigging pro.

 As Martin Hayes, the renowned fiddler and Clare native, puts it, “we take things a little slower here, our music, too”.
 In the pubs of Clare they lean more towards a lyrical, lilting style of trad.
 But that’s not to say Clare doesn’t know how to enjoy itself – far from it.

 The pubs here are packed with locals and visitors almost every night listening and dancing to trad.
-The village of Doolin alone is known as the “traditional music capital of Ireland”.
+While the village of Doolin is known as the “traditional music capital of Ireland”.

 Dublin City's trad scene

+Dublin City.
+Head straight for Temple Bar in the city center.
 This is the city's cultural quarter, the streets are lined with medieval cobble stones and it's here that Dublin comes to party.
-You'll find many trad pubs in Temple Bar, but one of our favourites is Oliver St. John Gogartys.
+You'll find many trad pubs in Temple Bar, but one of our favorites is Oliver St. John Gogartys.
 You can't miss it (it's the one covered in flags).

 So then, to recap.
 You'll find trad music pretty much everywhere in Ireland.
 It's about having fun and joining in.
 Don't know the steps?
 Ask a local or just make them up, traditional Irish music is all about having the craic!